SAINT GUINEFORT,

 The oldest and primary record that survives today regarding St. Guinefort comes from Stephen of Bourbon (1180–1261).
 Bourbon was a Roman Catholic inquisitor during the early stage of the Inquisition, and recounted the story in his written work De Supersticione which was to be used in sermons denouncing heresy and idolatry.

-Guinefort the greyhound’s tale begins in an area of France near the town of Châtillon-sur-Chalaronne, presumably around the 12th or 13th century.
+Guinefort the greyhound’s tale presumably begins around the 12th or 13th century, in or near the town of Châtillon-sur-Chalaronne which is located in the Dombes region of France.
 A nobleman and his wife left their castle one day, entrusting the care of their infant son to the family dog, Guinefort.
 Upon returning home the couple found the cradle upturned, the infant missing, and the greyhound’s mouth covered in blood.
 Assuming the dog had killed the child, the nobleman drew his sword and slayed Guinefort in a fit of rage.
 Moments later the husband and wife discovered the baby safe behind the crib, and a dead viper that was bloody from dog bites.
 Guinefort had risked his life by attacking the poisonous snake, protecting the child from a venomous fate.
 The nobleman and his wife buried Guinefort’s body in a well in front of their castle, and then piled stones on top and planted trees nearby as a memorial.
 Legend holds that God avenged the dog’s death by destroying the couple’s castle.

 The story of the martyred greyhound’s heroic deed—risking his life to save the child from a poisonous snake—spread around the region.
 The locals sainted Guinefort in honor of his selfless act, and prayed to him when they were in need.
 The process of declaring saints was less structured during the early centuries of the Church, and it was not uncommon for regions to name their own saints without permission from the Vatican.
 The canonization process was not formalized until the 13th century, around the time Stephen of Bourbon discovered the sainted greyhound.